Click to Enlarge

 This telescoping inspection mirror is ideal for viewing components in hard-to-reach areas of the lab.

 Scratch-dig paddles are used to determine the cosmetic surface quality of an optic.
 The paddle shown here has 7 rectangular sections and 7 circular sections each of which contains a different scratch or a different dig.
+Scratch-dig refers to the cosmetic quality of the surface of an optic and is defined by the U.S. military (MIL-PRF-13830A).
+Although not certified, this paddle contains scratch and dig features that can be compared to any optic for classification.
 To use the paddle, place it next to the optic you are inspecting and compare the imperfections on the optic's surface to the imperfections on the paddle.